-The Jean Enright Women and Gender Studies Scholarship supports an upper-level Women Gender Studies major or minor at GVSU.
+The Jean Enright Women and Gender Studies Scholarship supports an upper-level Women, Gender, & Sexuality Studies major or minor at GVSU; the award amount varies.

-- Be enrolled full-time and accepted to major or minor in the Women and Gender Studies course
+- Be enrolled full-time and accepted to major or minor in the Women, Gender, & Sexuality Studies Program

 - Students shall be making satisfactory academic progress

-- Demonstrated participation in community and/or campus service that is centered on women and/or girls
+- Demonstrated participation in community and/or campus service that is centered on commitment to gender equity.

 About Jean Enright

 Long before she came to GVSU, Enright was a widely respected educator and member of the Grand Rapids community.
-Like so many women, she understood that education could change people’s lives.
-From her time as a classroom teacher, through her rise in administration, and finally to the University, she has never lost sight of the principle that education is the key to personal growth and societal change.
+Like so many women, she understood that education could change lives.
+From her time as a classroom teacher, through her rise in administration, and finally to the university, she never lost sight of the principle that education is the key to personal growth and societal change.